kaeedo/Scrutiny/README.md

 The `GlobalState` in the example is any type defined in your test that you can use to pass data between states, e.g. `Username` or `IsLoggedIn`

 The `LocalState` is specific to a state, and is constructed each time that state is visited.
 It's optional, but when set, all function will have access to the local state via the function parameter.
-At this point, it comes into the function as an `Option` but I hope to be able to fix that in the future
+In the above example, `localState` is defined as:

+    type LoggedInComment() =
+        member val Comment = String.Empty with get, set

 ### Configuration